-Figure
+Figure 3

-The code for adding a book for each implementation is shown in Appendix C.
+The code for adding a book for each implementation is shown in Appendix C. The following subsections provide a high-level summary of the code.

 For the MongoDB Application

-In the MongoDB application, the MongoDB “insert” API is called using the following statement
+In the MongoDB application, the MongoDB “insert” API is called using the following statement:

 books.insert(new_data)

 In this statement, “books” is a connection to the MongoDB “books” database and “new_data” is a python dictionary returned from the web page, which contains the data to be inserted.
-This statement has the properties of an ACID transaction however, the entire “books” database is locked for the duration of the statement.
-This lock blocks all other connections from reading or writing the document
+This statement has the properties of an ACID transaction [Transactions 2011]; however, the entire “books” database is locked for the duration of the statement.
+This lock blocks all other connections from reading or writing the document [Mongo lock granularity].

 “In MongoDB 2.2, only individual operations are Atomic.
 By having per database locks control reads and writes to collections, write operations on collections are Consistent and Isolated.
 With journaling on, operations may be made Durable.
 Put these properties together, and you have basic ACID properties for transactions.

 The shortcoming with MongoDB’s implementation is that these semantics apply to individual write operations, such as an individual insert or individual update.
-If a MongoDB statement updates 10 rows, and something goes wrong with the fifth row, then the statement will finish execution with four rows updated and six rows not updated”
+If a MongoDB statement updates 10 rows, and something goes wrong with the fifth row, then the statement will finish execution with four rows updated and six rows not updated” [MongoDB Transactions; MongoDB ACID].

 For the Cassandra Application

-In the Cassandra application, we use the Cassandra database as a triple-store The first step in adding the book information to the database is to get a unique identifier to use as the “subject” of the triple The uuid4() function is used for this.
-Then the triples are added in a “batch” statement as follows
+In the Cassandra application, we use the Cassandra database as a triple-store.
+The first step in adding the book information to the database is to get a unique identifier to use as the “subject” of the triple.
+The uuid4() function is used for this.
+Then the triples are added in a “batch” statement [Cassandra Batch] as follows:

 id = uuid.uuid4()